 * Proficiency in using Linux command-line tools and Bash scripting for development and automation tasks.

-* A capstone project showcasing their ability to create a real-world Linux-based character device driver.
+* A project showcasing their ability to create a real-world Linux-based character device driver.

 EmbLogicTM is an ISO 9001:2008(QMS) (Quality Management System) Certified Company